 In fact, any referral system that can tap into the power of SNOMED CT relationships would be able to automatically filter the choice of referral centres based on the condition selected.

 SNOMED CT & Content Updates

 Clinical medicine is constantly evolving and new diseases and tests are constantly being introduced based on research — MonkeyPox being a more recent example, after CoVID-19.
 SNOMED CT is a dynamic product, constantly being updated and, at the moment.
 This means that the SNOMED CT UK Edition is updated every six months.
 These content updates also mean that the inferences themselves can be dynamically updated based on the updated meaning of a concept in SNOMED CT.
 Of course, some of you might be thinking — hang on, how we can control what changes are made to the inferences!
 You’d be on the money to want to see these inferences before they hit any system you might have built to use these inferences.

 The good news is that there are some well understood mechanisms for tracking these changes and for processing these updates to SNOMED CT.
 These will likely be an upcoming article, so watch the space!

 Want to discuss more about SNOMED CT or Interoperability?

-We hope you found the sequel to our `SNOMED CT: An Introduction` article interesting.
-If you have any questions or feedback, please shoot us an email at [email protected]
+We hope you found this second part of our SNOMED CT introduction series interesting.
+If you have any questions or feedback, please shoot us an email at [email protected].

 - Termlex SNOMED CT implementation Services: https://termlex.com/snomed-ct/